What is the application process?

 What is a Leadership Circle?

-A Leadership Circle is a group of Fellows who have all been trained in the same semester.
+A Leadership Circle is a group of Fellows who have all been trained in the same year.
 This provides a way for the candidates to attend training as a team, share responsibilities and reach a larger network of resources (people, organizations, etc.) on campus.
 Being part of a Leadership Circle will provide students with greater traction after training because individual students who participate are tasked with finding additional passionate students they can call teammates, whereas a Leadership Circle already has this team created prior to training.

 Get creative!
-If you can’t find one faculty sponsor to cover the program fee, you are more than welcome to fundraise from multiple sources.
+If you can’t find one faculty champion to cover the program fee, you are more than welcome to fundraise from multiple sources.
 BUT, please understand that the program accepts the program fee by credit card through the faculty application.
 It would be on you to figure out how to pool the money so it comes through one source.

 What grade levels work best for a Leadership Circle?